 Click Thumbnail to View Full Size Image

-Some recent photos of this site taken without any vegetation around it inspired me to come back.
+______Some recent photos of this site taken without any vegetation around it inspired me to come back.
 Sadly I had left it too long: the tomb was once again half-buried in the bracken.

 Well, not to be beaten, we spent some time stomping the vegetation down to get a better view.